-If you have a disability that qualifies under the Americans with Disabilities Act and you require special assistance or accommodations, you should contact the designated coordinator for your campus for information on appropriate guidelines and procedures: Poplarville Campus, Tonia Moody Seal at 601-403-1060 or tmoody@prcc.edu; Forrest County Center, Michelle Wilson-Stokes at 601-554-5530 or mwilson@prcc.edu; Hancock Center, Raymunda Barnes at 228-252-7000 or rbarnes@prcc.edu. eLearning - Online students who require special assistance, accommodations, and/or need for alternate format should contact Tonia Moody Seal at tmoody@prcc.edu
+If you have a disability that qualifies under the Americans with Disabilities Act and you require special assistance or accommodations, you should contact the designated coordinator for your campus for information on appropriate guidelines and procedures: For all campuses/centers contact Eddie Sandifer at 601-403-1215 or esandifer@prcc.edu; or for Poplarville Campus, Tonia Moody Seal at 601-403-1060 or tmoody@prcc.edu; Forrest County Center, Michelle Wilson-Stokes at 601-554-5500 or mwlilson@prcc.edu; Hancock Center, Raymunda Barnes at 228-252-7000 or rbarnes@prcc.edu. eLearning - Online students who require special assistance, accommodations, and/or need for alternate format should contact Eddie Sandifer or Tonia Moody Seal.
+For Title IV services, contact Maghan James, Assistant Vice President of Student Services/Title IX Coordinator, 601-403-1132 or mjames@prcc.edu.